 Curent UQAT team :

-- Glorya Pellerin, professor, indigenous teacher training program manager and head of URFDEMIA
+- Glorya Pellerin, professor, Firt Nations teacher training program manager and head of URFDEMA

 - Lily Bacon, professor, First Nations teacher training program manager